 Oh dear!
 There appears to be so much confusion about what a ‘standard’ healthy vegan weight loss day should look like.
 But you need to remember, we are all unique with different nutrition and energy needs.
-Therefore this post will give you *GENERAL* suggestion only.
-Not personalised ones.
+Therefore this post will give you *GENERAL* suggestions only.
 This means you may have to change the servings to suit your needs.

 If you only have a small amount of weight to lose, are a mature aged woman, rather short and not active at all…then you may have to eat less than the suggested serves in this document.

 Look at your current plan.
 Is yours bringing you the results you seek?
-Are you feeling well, energised and happy on your weight loss journey? ….If not, then you need to make adjustments to experience a better, more satisfactory outcome.
+Are you feeling well, energised and happy on your weight loss journey? ….If not, then you need to make adjustments to experience a better outcome.

 NOTE: Do NOT eat the same foods every day.
 Variety is the key.
 Every food offers a different set of nutrients and health benefits.

 Kale does not replace broccoli.

 A Brazil nut does not replace an almond.

 Sadly, there isn’t a single eating plan that works for all of us.
 It would be great if there was.
 And I agree: many of you do brilliantly well following healthy high starch plans, eating generous bowls of porridge, pasta, potatoes and mountains of brown rice.

 However, many do NOT do well with that approach.
 Starchy, high carb foods cause some of you a hormonal roller coaster that can end in cravings, loss of energy and weight gain.
 And it is for ‘you’ that this general plan is written.

 Just mentioning: these suggestions below are for females only.
 Men have different energy and nutritional needs.

 I suggest you consider buying a high quality vegan protein powder without any fancy fillers and gums.
 One that gives you around 20g of protein per serve with less than 5g carbs.
 Why do I wish for you to invest in a protein powder?